ptsource/PolyDraw/docs/Basics.md

 * The "Objects List" shows that there are 2 objects (both cubes).
 To change the name of the 'Clipboard Object', double click on it or hit 'Enter'.
 Type in a new name, such as '2nd Cube'.
 * It should be obvious now that there are 2 cube objects.
 To change the color of a cube, click on that cube in the Objects List (to select it's vertices & triangles), then hit 'C' (or click on Color->'Set Triangle Colors').
 You should see a color selection window.
 Click on the color you want.
 (For a large color range, click on 'Define Custom Colors').
 * To set the colors of the front face of a cube, change to Select mode (hit 'S', or click on Edit Mode->Select).
+* In the Top View, hold down the left mouse button slightly above & to the left of the bottom left corner of one of the cubes, and drag the mouse to below the bottom right corner of the cube, and release the mouse button.
+If you selected some triangles, the 3D View should show the selected triangles as shaded, while the rest are just a wireframe.
+If you didn't select the face properly, just try again.
+* Change the face's color (hit 'C', or click on Color->'Set Triangle Colors').

+### Cool 3D Effects